Nelson-Guerra-Tech/front-end-collection/README.md

 # front-end-collection

-A collection of small front-end projects using only html and css.
+A collection of small front-end projects using only HTML, SCSS, and JavaScript.
 Reference for inspiration in your next project!